ibm-cloud-docs/cis/faq.md

 Have a question about {{site.data.keyword.cis_full}}?
 Review these frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.

-## What happened to the Early Access Plan that used to be in the catalog?
-{:#cis-faq-early-access-plan}
-{: faq}

-The Early Access Plan was removed from the Catalog on May 31, 2018.
-It was replaced by the Standard paid plan, and a new 30-day Free Trial plan.
-You are not allowed to create a Free Trial instance if you participated in the Early Access beta.

 ## What do I get with a Free Trial Plan?
 {:#cis-faq-free-trial-plan}
 {: faq}